rramoscabral/AZ-400---Training---Microsoft-Azure-DevOps-Solutions/docs/100TrainigNotes.md

 https://semver.org/

-   - Nova Aplicação:  1.0.0
+- New Application: 1.0.0
 - Bug fix: 1.0.1
-   - Nova funcionalidade:  1.1.1
+- New feature: 1.1.1
-   - Restruturação da aplicação imcompatível com a anterior:  2.0.0
+- Restructuring of the application incompatible with the previous version: 2.0.0

 -----------------